tranwin/ReadDepthOptimizer/README.md

 # ReadDepthOptimizer

-- This script use a random sampling method to determine the minimum read threshold when given input values for %CV (coefficient of variation) and an expected cutoff.
+- This script uses a random sampling method to determine the minimum read threshold based on input values for %CV (coefficient of variation) and an expected cutoff.
 - In-silico datasets were generated with specific parameters.
 - Sub-sample read depths were tested, ranging from 1,000 to 100,000 in increments of 1,000.
 - Each sub-sample was evaluated to see if it exceeded the target cutoff.